agonzalezl/multi-framework-microservices-architecture/Readme.md

 * [Setup](#setup)

 ## General info
-This project is simple Lorem ipsum dolor generator.
+This project is a collection of microservices implemented with different technologies

 ## TODO: